-The sound system in your car is one of the essential components.
-You can make or break your driving experience with it, and it’s also a great way to show off to your friends.
+An amazing sound system in your car is one of the essential components and basic need.
+You can make or break your driving experience with it, and it’s also a great way to show off your amazing taste in music.

 If you want a full-fledged sound system in your car but don’t want to break the bank, you can follow these steps on how to connect a subwoofer to a car stereo without an amp.

 Your first step is to purchase a subwoofer.
 Believe it or not, this is the most difficult part of the process because there are many factors to consider.
 To learn more about choosing a subwoofer, check out this article on how to choose a subwoofer.

 A subwoofer is not sufficient without a crossover network.
 The crossover determines how frequencies are split between your woofers and your tweeter.

 As for wiring and cables, we would recommend using oxygen-free copper speaker wire because it is affordable and easy to work with.
 Also, make sure that your cables are long enough!
 You will need at least 15 feet of cable for a decent installation.

 If you want to install your subwoofer in the trunk, make sure that it is securely fastened and will not slide around or rattle against other objects.
 You can use industrial velcro, wood screws with rubber washers, or even magnets if they are strong enough!
 It all depends on what kind of space you have in your trunk.